Get News & Updates Directly To Your Inbox

 To find providers in your health plan’s network, log in to your Blue Access for MembersSM (BAMSM) account and click Find Care in the top navigation menu.
 Then search using the Provider Finder® tool.
-You can also call customer service at the number on your member ID card.

 When you use a pharmacy that is in-network, you’ll save money.
 With some prescription drug plans, there can be another consideration.
 Along with in-network and out-of-network pharmacies, there may be a preferred pharmacy network in your plan benefits.
 If so, you’ll save the most money when you fill your prescriptions at preferred pharmacies.

 To find an in-network pharmacy, log in to your BAM account and look under Find Care, then click Pharmacies.

 If you’ve been using a pharmacy that isn’t in-network, it’s easy to switch.
 You can take your prescription bottle/bag to the new in-network pharmacy.
 Or you can call the new pharmacy and ask them to contact your current pharmacy.
 You can also ask your doctor to contact your new pharmacy.